 Clothing is another great option to offer.
 Many folks can’t help but pick up some new duds for an upcoming trip.
 So why not help them save money (and time) by providing a subscription to a clothing rental service.
 This option offers attendees access to popular fashion brands without the commitment.

 Other ways to make the trip a little better?
 Convenient tech gifts for gadget gurus:

 - Wireless Chargers

 - Smart Water Bottle

-In other words, it ain’t over when it’s over.
-When attendees get home, there may be culture shock.
+In other words, it’s not over when it’s over.
+After attendees get home and the vacation high wears down, there may be culture shock.
 There may be jet lag.
-Or a hundred errands to run.
-The first few days back after a long trip away can be stressful.
+Or a hundred errands to run (though, not if you took our advice in #1 😉).
+The first few days back after a long trip can be stressful.

 Thoughts of “I need a vacation from my vacation,” come to mind.
 So why not give it to them?
 Depending on where they went, treat them to after-trip luxury: